jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Private key secrecy and integrity of an asymmetric encryption process are entirely dependent upon protecting the value of the private key
     - While asymmetric encryption is slower, it is best suited for sharing between two or more parties
     - Asymmetric encryption provides confidentiality, authentication and non-repudiation
+    - Asymmetric key use:
+      - to encrypt a message: use the recipient's public key
+      - to decrypt a message: use your own private key
     - Most common asymmetric cryptosystems in use today:
       - Rivest-Shamir-Adleman (RSA): depends on factoring the product of prime numbers
       - Diffie-Hellman: depends on modular arithmetic
       - ElGamal: extension of Diffie-Hellman that depends on modular arithmetic
-      - Eliptical Curve Cryptography (EEC): elliptic curve algorithm depends on the elliptic curve discrete logarithm problem and provides more security than other algorithms when both are used with keys of the same length
+      - Elliptical Curve Cryptography (EEC): elliptic curve algorithm depends on the elliptic curve discrete logarithm problem and provides more security than other algorithms when both are used with keys of the same length
   - Check out [Practical Cryptography for Developers](https://github.com/nakov/Practical-Cryptography-for-Developers-Book/blob/master/encryption-symmetric-and-asymmetric.md) for a deeper dive
 - 3.6.3 Public Key Infrastructure (PKI)
   - **Public Key Infrastructure (PKI)**: hierarchy of trust relationships permitting the combination of asymmetric and symmetric cryptography along with hashing and digital certificates (giving us hybrid cryptography)